stanton26/AppDefense/labs/v2/working-with-sddc-lab.md

 2. **Settings**: Gives you access to your vSphere Client (HTML5), vCenter Server API, PowerCLI Connect, vCenter Server and reviews your Authentication information.
 3. **Troubleshooting**: Allows you to run network connectivity tests to ensure all necessary access is available to perform select use cases.
 4. **Add Ons**: Here you will find Add On services for your VMware Cloud on AWS environment like Hybrid Cloud Extension and VMware Site Recovery.
 5. **Networking & Security**: Provides a full diagram of the Management and Compute Gateways.
 This is where you can configuration locgical networks, VPN's and firewall rules.
 We will cover this in more detail later.
-Click on Networking & Security to proceed to the next article to learn more about VMware Cloud on AWS Network and Security Configuration.
+Click on **Networking & Security** to proceed to the next article to learn more about VMware Cloud on AWS Network and Security Configuration.

 ## Create a Logical Network

 ![SDDC-Network-03](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/working-with-sddc-lab/sddc03.jpg)

 From the previous article, you should see the Network & Security information for the SDDC.
 VMware Cloud on AWS allows you to quickly and easily create new logical network segments on demand.
 Let's create a new network segment in the SDDC.

 1. Click the **Networking & Security** tab, then click on **Segments** to show all of the existing network segments.
 2. Click on **Add Segments** to create a new network segment.
 3. Enter **Demo-Net** for the Name of the new network segment.
-4. For the Gateway/Prefix Length enter 10.10.xx.1/24 (xx depicts your student number).
-This represents the default gateway. of the network and the prefix length of the network.
+4. For the Gateway/Prefix Length enter **10.10.xx.1/24** (xx depicts your student number).
+This represents the default gateway of the network and the prefix length of the network.
 For more details on IP addressing see below.
-5. For **DHCP**, click the down arrow and select Enabled to enable DHCP on the network.
+5. For **DHCP**, click the down arrow and select **Enabled** to enable DHCP on the network.
 6. Enter **10.10.xx.10-10.10.xx.200** for the **DHCP IP Range**.
 This is the range of IP addresses the DHCP server will grant to workloads attached to the network.
 7. Click **Save** to save the logical network.